Fireplace building regulations

 Building regulations for flues

-Size: the diameter of the flue used must not be smaller than the size recommended by the fireplace manufacturer.
+Size: The size of the flue that is being installed must not be smaller than the size recommended by the manufacturer of the fireplace.

 Building regulations for hearths